September 26, 2022 by Simeon Hermann

 How to transform a photo-scanned document into a professionally scanned document

-The reason for this is that the imaging conditions for simple photographs are largely uncontrolled.
 Meanwhile, the usual flatbed scanners ensure that the document lies flat and is evenly illuminated — thus also ensuring largely controlled imaging conditions.
-The uncontrolled environment while casually photo-scanning with your phone can result in a wide variety of undesirable effects, which on the one hand can make digital post-processing such as text recognition (OCR) more difficult, but on the other hand can also, for the human viewer, impair the readability and aesthetics of the document photos.
+The uncontrolled environment while casually photo-scanning with your phone can result in a wide variety of undesirable effects.
+These effect can make digital post-processing such as text recognition (OCR) more difficult and impair the readability and aesthetics of the document photos.

 Various photometric effects as color casts (left), phone shadows (middle) or darkening shade (right)

-With Docutain it is possible to remove those distortions.
-For geometric distortions the photos are cropped to only the documents themselves and then corrected for perspective.
-The included, applicable filters allow to correct the photometric distortions.
+We crop the photos for geometric distortions to only show the documents themselves and then correct them for perspective.
+The applicable filters allow to correct the photometric distortions.
 The result should be a photo without any illumination artifacts but only the documents’ surface properties.
-Just like in the filtered photos below which are taken directly from Docutain:
+Just like in the filtered photos below, taken from Docutain:

 illumination corrected versions of the previous document photos